r2r_ctd.reporting¶

 Calculate the rating string for the nav bounds test, also needs to check if all of the stations are missing nav or if the breakout is missing bounds.

-- property time_valid: int¶
+- property time_valid: float¶

 Iterate though the stations and count how many are